spiffe/spiffe/standards/SPIFFE_Broker_API.md

 Finally, implementers of SPIFFE Broker API servers should be careful about pushing updated response messages *too* rapidly.
 Some software may reload automatically upon receiving new information, potentially causing a period of unavailability should all instances reload at once.
 As a result, implementers may introduce some splay/jitter in the transmission of widespread updates.

-> Note Arndt: do we want to jitter responses for Brokers too, or should this behaviour not be implemented there instead?
-Or both?

 ### 4.5 Default Values and Redacted Information

 Client and servers MUST implement the same default values behavior as described in section 4.4 of the [SPIFFE Workload API](./SPIFFE_Workload_API.md).